sigmod/sqlpp/document.md

 SQL++ allows correlations among different `FROM` terms, i.e., a right side `FROM` binding expression can refer to variables defined on its left side.
 A equivalent query to the unnesting query above could be rewritten as:

     SELECT user.id user_id, employment.`organization-name` org_name
-    FROM FacebookUsers AS user, user.employment AS employment WHERE user.id = 1;
+    FROM GleambookUsers AS user, user.employment AS employment WHERE user.id = 1;

 In the query, the second from term `user.employment AS employment` refers the variable `user` which is defined on its left side.
 In general, a query string like `expr1 AS v1 UNNEST expr2 AS v2` is equivalent to `expr1 AS v1, expr2 AS v2`.